surajmandal99/news_app/README.md

 ## Getting Started

-# This project is about the news app fetching the data from the RestApi and representing the UI.
+# News app made with flutter by fetching the data from the Server i.e, from RestApi and representing  in the UI.

-👩‍💻